-- 3. Ensure that at least one of the 10 recruited healthcare practices recruited for Cohort 3 has chosen to work on diabetes management. - 4.
-Ensure that at least one of the 10 recruited healthcare practices recruited for Cohort 3 has chosen to work on each of the four cardiovascular disease strategies. - 5.
+- 1. Ensure recruitment prioritizes practices that serve a high volume of African American and low socioeconomic status populations. - 2.
+Ensure that at least two of the 10 recruited healthcare practices recruited for Cohort 3 has chosen to work on diabetes prevention. - 3.
+Ensure that at least two of the 10 recruited healthcare practices recruited for Cohort 3 has chosen to work on diabetes management. - 4.
+Ensure that at least two of the 10 recruited healthcare practices recruited for Cohort 3 has chosen to work on each of the four cardiovascular disease strategies. - 5.
 Ensure staff have at least two years' experience with clinical quality improvement. - 6.
 Submit monthly reports by the 10th of the month for work completed the prior month. - 7.
-Submit a final report by June 29, 2021 via email to the CCCPH Branch.
+Submit quarterly reports within 10 days after the end of each quarter. - 8.
+Submit a final report by June 29, 2022 via email to the CCCPH Branch.